1

 『永遠のジャックとベッティ』ー清水義範(著)

-Yoshinori Shimizu's Jack and Betty Stories is a collection of humorous short stories, or what the author calls "pastiches," that was first published in Japan in 1988.
+Yoshinori Shimizu's Jack and Betty Forever is a collection of humorous short stories, or what the author calls "pastiches," that was first published in Japan in 1988.
 In 1993, I was asked to translate the collection for publication in English by Kodansha International, as part of the Kodansha English Library.
 It was quite a challenge, since humor is arguably one of the most difficult genres of literature to translate, but I had enormous fun doing it, partly because I love the stories.
-The book is unfortunately out of print at present, but in 2005 Veronika Schapers created a lovely "art book" that included my translation of the collection's title story, Jack and Better Forever.
+The book is unfortunately long out of print at present, but in 2005 Veronika Schapers also created a lovely "art book" that included my translation of the collection's title story, Jack and Better Forever.

 Title: Jack and Betty Forever